snizhanalviv/aepp-sdk-js/bin/CLI.md

  ```
 #### spend

 Using this command, you can send coins to another wallet.
-Just indicate another account's address and amount which should be sent.
+Just indicate another account's address and an amount which should be sent.
 ```
 $ aecli account spend test --password test ak$94TQqDjzwKQYPcCdEAfxcGb3mHq2s9Rm4dybMbDWwiVRwg8RK 10
 ```
-As an option, you can set _--ttl_ parameter, which limits lifespan of this transaction.
+As an option, you can set _--ttl_ parameter, which limits the lifespan of this transaction.

 ## The name group